 - Making adjustments is yet again an important step to be taken by employers when it comes to increasing or decreasing the payroll amount for company contribution items, including HSA and others.

-- In case of a quarterly change to be made in the payment of employees, you can consider making quarter to date (QTD) adjustment instead of the year to date.
+- In case of a quarterly change to be made in the payment of employees, you can consider making a quarter-to-date (QTD) adjustment instead of the year-to-date.

 How to Enter Payroll Liabilities Adjustment in QuickBooks